The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with the most metal-poor stars in the bulge: Data

 \subsection{GRACES observations and reduction}

 Observations were conducted with the Gemini Remote Access to CFHT ESPaDOnS Spectrograph \citep[GRACES,][]{Chene14,Pazder14} in the 2-fibre (object+sky) mode with a resolution of R$\sim40000$.
 GRACES consists in a 270-m optical fibre that links the Gemini North telescope to the Canada–France–Hawaii Telescope ESPaDOnS spectrograph \citep{Donati06}, which is a cross-dispersed high resolution \'echelle spectrograph.
+The spectral coverage of GRACES is from 4500 \AA{} to 10000 \AA{} \citep{Chene14}.
+However, our spectra are dominated by noise below the spectral region of 4900-5000 \AA{}.

 The GRACES spectra were first reduced using the Open source Pipeline for ESPaDOnS Reduction and Analysis \citep[OPERA,][]{Martioli12} tool, which also corrects for heliocentric motion.
 Then the reduced spectra were reprocessed following the procedure described in \citet{Kielty21}.
 The latter pipeline allows us to measure the radial velocity of the observed star, to co-add multiple observations for a given target to check for possible radial velocity variations, to correct for the motion of the star, and to eventually renormalise the flux.
 This procedure also improves the signal-to-noise ratio in the overlapping spectral order regions.
 Figure~\ref{spectraex} shows the spectra of three stars (P170438, P180956, and P183229) with the very metal-poor standard star HD122563 in the Mg\ione{} b, the Ca\ione{}, and Ba\ii{} regions.